 JSTOR is a collection of full-text journal articles and eBooks.
 Full-text scholarly journal issues are typically added to the database 3 to 5 years after the publication date.
 The full-text eBooks are from academic publishers.

-Thigpen Library subscription includes these JSTOR collections: Arts & Sciences I, II, III, IV, V, VII, XI and Life Sciences.
+These JSTOR collections are available: Arts & Sciences I, II, III, IV, V, VII, XI and Life Sciences.

-JSTOR opens with the basic search option.
+The JSTOR database opens with the basic search option.
 For quicker and more precise searching select the "Advanced Search" link.

 For some searches you may want to select a Language.
 Most articles are in English, but there are non-English journals in the collection.